BeerTinder/BeerTinder/README.md

-APIís to be Used:
+API‚Äôs to be Used:
-1. BreweryDB API ñ This is our main API to retrieve beer details http://www.brewerydb.com/developers/docs
+1. BreweryDB API ‚Äì This is our main API to retrieve beer details http://www.brewerydb.com/developers/docs

-2. GoogleMaps API ñ This will be used to show the location that is near the user
+2. GoogleMaps API ‚Äì This will be used to show the location that is near the user

 Rough BreakDown of Tasks:

-9/30/2017 ñ Saturday - Complete Project Proposal 10/3/2017 ñ Tuesday ñ Pseudo Code Javascript
-10/5/2017 ñ Thrusday ñ HardCore Development (HTML & CSS should be up) 10/7/2017 ñ Saturday ñ Hard Core development ñ HTML should be done.
-Javascript intense 10/10/2017 ñ Tuesday ñ HardCore Development ñ Javascript 10/12/2017 ñ Thursday ñ Hardcore development and presentation prep 10/14/2017 ñ Saturday ñ Presentation!
+9/30/2017 ‚Äì Saturday - Complete Project Proposal 10/3/2017 ‚Äì Tuesday ‚Äì Pseudo Code Javascript 10/5/2017 ‚Äì Thrusday ‚Äì HardCore Development (HTML & CSS should be up) 10/7/2017 ‚Äì Saturday ‚Äì Hard Core development ‚Äì HTML should be done.
+Javascript intense 10/10/2017 ‚Äì Tuesday ‚Äì HardCore Development ‚Äì Javascript 10/12/2017 ‚Äì Thursday ‚Äì Hardcore development and presentation prep 10/14/2017 ‚Äì Saturday ‚Äì Presentation!

 AAA